18F/handbook/docs/04-how-we-work/tools/basic-communication-tools.md

 ### <a name="google-calendar"></a>Google Calendar

+#### Overview

+**CivicActions uses shared calendars** in [Google Calendar](../../04-how-we-work/tools/basic-communication-tools.md#google-calendar) for CivicActions standing meetings, birthdays, and "out of office" time.

+**You can specify which hours you work.** From the guide: "About a third of the way down the 'General' settings' page there's a section called 'Working hours' and a checkbox that's unchecked by default.
+If you check it, you can specify your preferred working hours.
+Once you save your changes, other people will get a warning if they try to schedule you outside those times."

+**You can see other people's public calendars to help schedule meetings.** To view someone else's calendar, type their name in the lefthand column under "other calendars."
+Finally, there's a link titled "Find a time" (left of what's shown in the gif, below) which shows everyone's schedules next to each other so you can easily see when there are no conflicts.

+**You can set up blocks of time that people can reserve.** Just select "Appointment slots" after you choose a window of time.

 #### Best Practices

 * Set your location, time zone and working hours (& keep them current) using calendar settings: ![Calendar Settings](../../images/CivicActions_Calendar_Settings.png "Calendar settings")